TOP

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)

-Drive to Khuang Si Waterfall and the Bear Rescue Centre, about 30mins from Luang Prabang.
-The waterfall is set in a natural jungle setting and you will have plenty of time to relax or swim in its turquoise cool pools.
-Return to Luang Prabang and be free at your leisure.
+Afterward, drive to Kuang Si Waterfall and the Bear Rescue Centre, about 30 minutes from Luang Prabang.
+The waterfall is set in a lush jungle environment, where you can relax or swim in its turquoise pools.

 Accommodation: Luang Prabang Inn Hotel (Deluxe Room)